benpicco/riot-libs/Readme.md

-Libraries that are not general purpose enough to be included into the RIOT source tree, but still come in handy as a module.
+Libraries that are not general purpose/polished enough to be included into the RIOT source tree, but still come in handy as a module.

 Usage: